Emmotes/ic_spoilers/docs/miria.md

 Slot 2:
     Frumpled Clothing: I'm not above a little undercover work.
-       Initiate Robes: They thought they could break me by treating me like dirt, but it only made made my ambition stronger.
+       Initiate Robes: They thought they could break me by treating me like dirt, but it only made my ambition stronger.
           Black Robes: I have been guided by Nuitari since my birth.
    High Sorcery Robes: A mark of the respect and station I deserve.